 Plan your route

 Planning how you will get to the interview in advance will help reduce stress on the day.
 You can use apps like Google Maps to plan your route and, if you are driving or catching public transport, do a test run before the day.
-If you need support to get to your interview, ask your support worker, NDIS plan manager or employment consultant about what assistance they can provide.
+If you need support to get to your interview, ask your support worker, National Disability Insurance Scheme (NDIS) plan manager or employment consultant about what assistance they can provide.

 Do some research about the company and role